emna7/holbertonschool-files_manager/README.md

 	- Allowed editors: vi, vim, emacs, Visual Studio Code
 	- All your files will be interpreted/compiled on Ubuntu 18.04 LTS using node (version 12.x.x)
 	- All your files should end with a new line
+	- Your code should use the js extension